Innovations in Agriculture and Rural Development

 C3d: Moving Laboratory Research on Pathogen Detection

-About the Webinar: An essential component of pathogen and other microorganism detection in food and water is sample preparation so that the pathogen is at a sufficient concentration and can be readily detected.
+Summary: An essential component of pathogen and other microorganism detection in food and water is sample preparation so that the pathogen is at a sufficient concentration and can be readily detected.
 The approach discussed here uses the C3D instrument.
 It involves rapid microfiltration of liquid samples derived from either food or water, where the system removes water through microfiltration thereby concentrating the microorganisms.
 This results in a 1000-fold concentration of microorganisms.
 When followed by micro-centrifugation, a pellet of viable microorganisms results that may be probed for the presence of pathogens used in either antibody or PCR-based methods.
-This approach also minimizes fouling of the membrane used to carry out the filtration.
-To commercialize this process, a functional prototype that combines the different facets of microbiology and membrane science into an automatically controlled concentration instrument is being developed.
-Subsequent steps involve testing of the method with other detection techniques and using a variety of different food and/or water samples.
-Once testing is complete, an instrument company will need to be engaged to move to the next phase of commercialization.
 This webinar presents progress toward the goal of providing an instrument for rapid detection of pathogens in the industry, and discusses the steps involved in translating the technology to industry laboratories.

 The Diverse Roles of Universities in Regional Innovation Ecosystems: Case Studies from University of California Campus (10/28/14)